Passwords are required for all users to authenticate or access private groups.

-The following may affect the password strength negatively:
+The following might affect the password strength negatively:

-The table below shows the length required to generate the different levels.
+The following table shows the length required to generate the different strength levels.

-Some passwords are on the banned password list and will not be accepted, regardless of whether they meet other criteria.
+Some passwords are on the banned password list and aren’t accepted, regardless of whether they meet other criteria.
 They are common passwords which could be used for dictionary attacks.

 Examples of banned passwords: password, passw0rd, pageseeder, 123456